-Yes, a bold statement, but I truly believe it is possible for most people.
+A bold statement, but I truly believe it is possible for most people, if you:

 Activate AMPK to boost NAD+

-- CKD (Cyclical Keto Diet) – 48 hours prior to HIIT sessions
+- CKD (Cyclical Keto Diet) – At least 48 hours prior to HIIT sessions

 - HIIT (High Intensity Interval Training) – 2-3 short session a week, when blood glucose levels are at their lowest